Happy

 Bike path, a bridge and mountains

-From Brenner to Bolzano along the Eisack valley
+From Brenner to Bolzano along the Eisack Valley

 Cyclist pedaling toward the entrance of a tunnel